-2.2 The Main Menu
+The Main Menu

-Jour entrance to the world of Seven Kingdoms: Ancient Adversaries begins.
+Rour entrance to the world of Seven Kingdoms: Ancient Adversaries begins with Double-Clicking on your Seven Kingdoms: Ancient Adversaries Icon.

 You will be taken to the Main Menu, where you will have a choice between playing a Single Player or Multiplayer Game, or viewing the Encyclopedia or Hall of Fame.
-You also have the option to quit.

-2.2.1 Single Player Game
+Single Player Game

-J f you want to play a Single Player Game, Click on the Single Player Sword.
+Jf you want to play a Single Player Game, Click on the Single Player Sword.
 When you do, you will bring up the following menu: